CumulusNetworks/docs/content/version/cumulus-linux-30/Installation,-Upgrading-and-Package-Management/Adding-and-Updating-Packages.md

     cumulus@switch:~$ dpkg -l | grep {name of package}

-If the package is installed already, ensure it’s the version you need.
+If the package is installed already, ensure it's the version you need.
-If it’s an older version, then update the package from the Cumulus Linux
+If it's an older version, then update the package from the Cumulus Linux
 repository:

     cumulus@switch:~$ sudo apt-get update